-Now that you are ready to protect yourself and family from disaster you are probably asking yourself what components should you put into your kits?
+Now that you are ready to protect yourself and family from the disaster you are probably asking yourself what components should you put into your kits?

 First, begin by grabbing a large waterproof container.
 If you don’t have one you can easily find these online.
-Next you’ll want to start collecting items from the list below as recommended by the American Red Cross.
-Some of these items you may already have lying around your home.
+Next, you’ll want to start collecting items from the list below as recommended by the American Red Cross.
+Some of these items you may already have to lie around your home.
 The idea is to put everything you need into the container and then sort through it later making as many kits as you need by either packing the items into smaller waterproof containers or backpacks for quick exits.

 - Food: non-perishable, easy-to-prepare items.
 Again you can order as much as you need by the bucket at reasonable costs.

 - Water: one gallon per person, per day.

 - Extra batteries